CS - Computer Science

 Covers recent developments and advances in database technology.
 Designed for students who have had a first database course and have a good background in the related computer science disciplines.
 Possible topics include: extended relational database management systems, object-oriented database management systems, deductive databases, database type systems and database programming language, persistent languages and systems, distributed databases.
 Prerequisite: CS 665.

-An intensive project involving the analysis and solution of a significant practical problem which must be supervised by a CS graduate faculty advisor; it can be job-related.
+Intensive project involving the analysis and solution of a significant practical problem which must be supervised by a CS graduate faculty advisor; it can be job-related.
 Students must write a report on the project and pass an oral final examination by an ad hoc faculty committee headed by the project advisor.
-Graded S/U. Prerequisite: departmental consent.
+Prerequisite: departmental consent.

-May be repeated for up to 6 hours of credit.
-Graded S/U. Prerequisite: departmental consent.
+Repeatable for credit up to 6 credit hours.
+Prerequisite: departmental consent.

 1-3 Classroom hours; 0-2 Lab hours.